luarvic/click2approve/README.md

 - Compose workflow requests with one or more files, a title, description, and email-based assignees.
-- Build multi-step workflows with serial or parallel assignee steps, choosing approval, signature, confirmation, acknowledgement, review, verification, acceptance, or completion actions.
+- Build multi-step workflows with serial or parallel assignee steps, choosing approval, signature, confirmation, acknowledgement, review, verification, acceptance, or completion actions, with optional instructions and positive-result comment or electronic-signature requirements.
 - Track sent workflow requests in the outbox, inspect request details, see in-progress request state, cancel pending requests, and delete requests.
 - Review incoming tasks in the inbox, open task details, preview attached files, record decisions with comments, and see the uncompleted task count.
-- Capture electronic-signature evidence for sign tasks, including legal name, signature strokes, IP address, and browser data on completed tasks.
+- Capture electronic-signature evidence when required by a task, including legal name, signature strokes, IP address, and browser data on completed tasks.
 - Maintain a user profile with display name, avatar, reusable signature, and email notification preferences.